The Bermuda Triangle

 So what causes all of this?
 Aliens?
 Sea monsters?
 Reverse gravity fields?
-Or have reports about the Bermuda Triangle been exaggerated over time?
-Read on and see what you think!
+Or, have reports about the Bermuda Triangle been exaggerated over time?

 He claimed that a strange light appeared in the distance later on during his voyage, and that his compass was behaving unusually.

 The Bermuda Triangle didn’t get a lot of public attention until March of 1918, when a Navy cargo ship called the USS Cyclops sank in the area.

 The Cyclops had the ability to send out an SOS distress call to signal to other ships that it needed help, but the ship never sent out the message.

 In 1941, two ships with the same design as the USS Cyclops also mysteriously disappeared very close to the same location.
 That’s pretty weird, isn’t it?

 In December of 1945, five Navy bombers with fourteen passengers flew from Fort Lauderdale, Florida on a practice bombing mission known as Flight 19.

 When compasses stopped working for the leader of the mission, all five planes got extremely lost.

 The planes flew through the air, lost, until they ran out of fuel.
 A rescue plane disappeared on the same day.